jnunyez/synchronization/README.md

 ```

-## Uninstalling the Silicom Timesync Operator from the embedded OperatorHub <a name="uninstalling"></a>
+## Uninstalling the Silicom Timing Synchronization Operator from the embedded OperatorHub <a name="uninstalling"></a>

 <!-- Uninstall steps clearly defined on a FRESH CLUSTER with output-->
-Uninstalling the operator can be done from the OperatorHub console in your OpenShift cluster.
+Uninstalling the Operator can be done from the OperatorHub console in your OpenShift cluster.

 ![installed](imgs/03_uninstall.png)

 <figcaption>

-**Figure 7** Uninstall operator
+**Figure 7** Uninstall Silicom Timing Synchronization Operator

 </figcaption>